Annual returns for share-based employee incentives deadline: 6 July 2026

 Matters that need to be reported vary depending on the type of arrangement, but can include:

-1. The grant of share options (see requirements re EMI options below) or the acquisition of shares by employees, including the acquisition of shares by directors and non-executive directors;
+1. The grant of share options (subject to the separate EMI notification requirements below) or the acquisition of shares by employees, including directors and non-executive directors;

 2. The exercise of options – for example, if an option holder has exercised some of their options in the tax year;

-4. An exchange (rollover) of tax advantaged (e.g., EMI) options – this applies when there is a company takeover and instead of exercising options the option holders exchange (‘rollover’) their options into the acquiring company;
+4. An exchange, or rollover, of tax-advantaged options, such as EMI options –this can apply on a company takeover where option holders exchange their options into the acquiring company;

-5. An adjustment of options – for example, if the company has undertaken a subdivision of shares this will affect the number of options and will need to be reported;
+5. An adjustment of options – for example, if the company has undertaken a share subdivision, this may affect the number of options and will need to be reported;

-1. Post-acquisition chargeable events – in respect of any shares held by employees (e.g., any enhancement in value or sale at over-value); and
+6. Post-acquisition chargeable events – in respect of shares held by employees, such as an enhancement in value or sale at over-value; and

 Are there any changes to reporting requirements?

-If you require assistance with your ERS annual return or you’re considering setting up a share incentive scheme, get in touch with our team of employee share schemes solicitors today.
-From checking whether your business qualifies and valuing your shares (and confirming the value with HMRC), to the planning and drafting of share scheme rules and award agreements – we’ve got you covered.
+If you require assistance with your ERS annual return, or you’re considering setting up a share incentive scheme, get in touch with our team of employee share schemes solicitors today.
+We can also help you set up a share scheme, from checking whether your business qualifies for EMI and supporting valuation discussions with HMRC, through to planning and drafting share scheme rules and award agreements.

 What next?